akka/akka/akka-docs-dev/rst/scala/http/client-side/connection-level.rst

 -------------------

 Akka HTTP actively closes an established connection upon reception of a response containing ``Connection: close`` header.
-Of course the connection can also be closed by the server.
+The connection can also be closed by the server.

 An application can actively trigger the closing of the connection by completing the request stream.
 In this case the underlying TCP connection will be closed when the last pending response has been received.